 - Unable to pay upfront for chiropractic, orthopedic, or therapy visits

-Without an LOP, these individuals might be denied treatment, fall into debt, or delay care, potentially prolonging their injuries and hurting there legal case.
+Without an LOP, these individuals might not be able to get treatment, fall into debt, or delay care, potentially prolonging their injuries and hurting there legal case.

 📂 What’s Included in a Letter of Protection?